Celta (train)

 The Celta train is a train connection from the Portuguese railway operator Comboios de Portugal and the Spanish railway operator Renfe Operadora between Campanhã railway station in Porto (Portugal) and Vigo-Guixar railway station in Vigo (Spain).
+It became the only international rail service between Portugal and Spain after the discontinuation of Trenhotel in 2020.

 The service runs twice every day in each direction, taking 2 hours and 20 minutes to connect both cities.